 The Capacity to Reflect and Use our Minds

 As we rest as Consciousness, our own minds become mirror-like; the Thinking function of the mind develops into a capacity to reflect and understand things in a distinctively human way.
 It is only by the fact of Consciousness that we are able to use our minds rather than function like biological robots, subject to the mental programming of our neural networks.

 There is much more that could be said about the power of the mirror symbol as a pointer to the ultimate nature of mind, and I shall be returning to it, but I need first to touch on another phenomena that is inseparable from our meditative-inquiry into Equanimity and the eastern quadrant of the mandala.
 This phenomena is the Mental Body.
-I will be talking much more about the subtle bodies in future posts, especially the four surface bodies, without which the actual felt experience of the four functions of Consciousness and the four brahmavihāras cannot be fully understood.
+I will be talking much more about the subtle bodies in future posts, especially the four surface bodies, without which, I believe, the actual felt experience of the four functions of Consciousness and of the four brahmavihāras cannot be fully understood.